dhellmann/pymotw-3/source/sys/interpreter.rst

 ============

 :data:`sys.displayhook` is invoked by the interactive interpreter each time the user enters an expression.
-The *result* of the expression is passed as the only argument to the function.
+The result of evaluating the expression is passed as the only argument to the function.

 .. literalinclude:: sys_displayhook.py
     :caption: